 Either way, toy or first paddle for budding pickleball player, the 200P can be a fun gift that provides hours of family fun.
 Although this is a fun toy for small kids, some pickleball equipment companies are now manufacturing Paddles made for junior players and a USAPA Juniors association for teenagers.

-Here is a an interesting 3 minute interview with Rob Barnes, one of the founders of Selkirk Sports, showing how the paddles are made.
+Here is an interesting 3-minute interview with Rob Barnes, one of the founders of Selkirk Sports, showing how the paddles are made.